ajmccredie/The-Irish-Hexanator/README.md

 ## **[Credits](#credits)**

-As a starting point I began with a cocnept for a random word generator based on a book entilted [The Irish Insult Generator](https://shop.designist.ie/products/irishinsultgenerator).
-On finding out that an App produced by another party but with almost exactly the same name already existed called [Irish Insult Generator](https://steprimo.com/android/us/app/com.incrediblegeeks.irishinsultgenerator/Irish-Insult-Generator/), I developed the idea to maintain the random word aspect but to enhance this with the idea of 'putting a hex' on a firend or family member for fun and being able to post this to social media.
+As a starting point for developing this project, I began with a concept for a random word generator based on a book entitled [The Irish Insult Generator](https://shop.designist.ie/products/irishinsultgenerator).
+When I did some research online, I found out that an App produced by another party but with almost exactly the same name already existed called [Irish Insult Generator](https://steprimo.com/android/us/app/com.incrediblegeeks.irishinsultgenerator/Irish-Insult-Generator/).
+I developed the idea to maintain the random word aspect but to enhance this with the idea of 'putting a hex' on a friend and/or family member for fun and allowing the user to post this to their preferred social media platform.

 ### **[Code](#code)**